What are canvassing scripts?

-Getting people to volunteer to canvass for your campaign can be difficult because it is seen as stepping into the unknown, but a canvass script gives great security to canvassers and allows them to practice the canvass before knocking on any doors.
+Getting people to volunteer to canvass for your campaign can be difficult because it is seen as stepping into the unknown, but a canvass script gives great security to canvassers and allows them to practice the canvass before starting any impactful door-to-door canvassing program.

 Assuming canvassers will not hold all of this information in their heads, they will have to have the script either in paper format or on a mobile device.
 At Ecanvasser, we have worked with campaigns all around the globe to build canvass scripts into our campaign technology.
 Using Ecanvasser's custom fields it is possible to lay out the canvass script easily for canvassers.
 The huge advantage for the campaign is that all of the information captured (by drop-down answers) is synced automatically to the campaign database.
 This avoids the need for time-consuming data entry after the canvass is over.